xandervermeulen/sports_predictor/README.md

 Our AI models allow for:
 - **Automated Retraining** – Models are retrained with the latest data, ensuring improved prediction accuracy over time.
 - **Live Predictions** – Users can create "fantasy" matchups, and the model will generate predictions for these custom inputs.
+- **Initial Training** - The first version of our Neural Network is trained in the given notebooks in the project.

 All AI logic and data processing run in a dedicated Python backend service.